John-64/Botor/README.md

 ## Instruction 📖
 1. Launch the Docker application and run this two command:
    - docker pull qdrant/qdrant
-   - docker run -p 6333:6333 qdrant/qdrant
 3. Download the project and extract it
-5. Edit the config.json with your API key and the name of your LLM.gguf
+5. Edit the config.json with at least your API key
-6. Open terminal and go to the located project folder
+6. Open the terminal and go to the located project folder
 7. Then run this two commands:
-  - To create and load the Vector Database: python ingest.py (this operation require some minutes)
+  - To create and load the Vector Database with your files: python ingest.py (this operation require some minutes)
   - To run the Database: docker run -p 6333:6333 qdrant/qdrant
 8. Now you can run this command and start to use Botor:
   - python botor.py